jernesten/ogui-installer/README.md

                       ||========================================================================||

-## What should the Installer be able to do?
+## :pushpin: What should the Installer be able to do?

 - install gdrive ocamlfuse from PPA
 - install OGUI